simonduane/smart-estimation/README.md

 ## Future developments

-Some kind of user interface, possible integration of the web-scraping elements, support for tuning a model of demand, etc.
+Some kind of user interface, possible integration of the web-scraping elements, support for tuning a model of household demand, etc.

 Not least, FFS - just finish this alphabet joke, sooner rather than later.